Danger: Jesus' parents flee to Egypt

 Joseph received a message from God that Mary's son was in danger.
-He swiftly responded, taking his little family to the safe haven of Egypt - reversing the Exodus story of the Hebrew flight from Pharaoh.
+He swiftly responded, taking his little family to the safe haven of Egypt - reversing the Exodus story of the Hebrew flight from the Egyptian Pharaoh.

 Yes, the picture of the angel (at right) is beautiful, but it is not what the gospels meant when they talked about an 'angel'.